camunda/camunda-docs-manual/README.md

 ### How can I highlight code lines

-By using the `code` which can highlight 1 line or a range of lines (and you can set that mutliple times).
+By using the `code` which can highlight 1 line or a range of lines (and you can set that multiple times).

 ```html
 {{< code language="xml" line="3-5,13" >}}<?xml version="1.0" encoding="UTF-8" standalone="yes"?>